The electricity price in focus

 Auction proceeds

 In addition to the tariffs that Swissgrid is allowed to charge under the law, Swissgrid collects proceeds from the auctioning of capacities that are available for energy exchange on the international interconnection lines.
 A total of 41 lines connect the Swiss transmission system with the European one.
 The auction proceeds fluctuate and depend on the electricity price differences across various countries.
-However, Swissgrid is not free to decide on the use of these auction proceeds; this is also decreed by ElCom.
+However, Swissgrid is not free to decide how to utilise these auction proceeds; this is decreed by the Swiss Federal Electricity Commission (ElCom).
 These auction proceeds ultimately benefit electricity consumers, either through tariff reductions or by financing the transmission system.

 What if the forecasts are not correct?

-Swissgrid announces the tariffs for the following year by the end of March.
+Swissgrid announces the tariffs for the following year by the end of March each year.
 The tariffs are therefore always calculated on the basis of forecasts.
 Deviations from the forecasts mean that Swissgrid either collects too much or too little.
 Swissgrid compensates for these deviations by charging higher or lower tariffs in the subsequent years.
-The procedure is prescribed by the StromVV and reviewed by the state regulatory authority, the Swiss Electricity Commission (ElCom).
+The procedure is prescribed by the Electricity Supply Ordinance (ESO) and reviewed by the state regulatory authority, the Swiss Federal Electricity Commission (ElCom).

 The development of Swissgrid tariffs